k2view-academy/K2View-Academy/articles/39_discovery_catalog/05_catalog_app.md

 The Data Catalog's main area enables navigation between the Catalog levels, by expanding and collapsing various elements.

-The initial view displays the Data Platform elements - data source interfaces defined in the Fabric project, for which the Discovery process has been executed via the Web Studio.
+The initial view displays the Data Platform elements (data source interfaces defined in the Fabric project), for which the Discovery process has been executed via the Web Studio.

 In case the Discovery process hasn't been executed on any project interface, the catalog would be empty.